hyperspy/hyperspy/doc/dev_guide.rst

 ``git checkout`` the hook will remove them and automatically run ``python setup.py build_ext --inplace`` to cythonize and compile the code if available.
 If an older version of HyperSpy (<= 0.8.4.x) is checked out this should have no side effects.

+If another custom post-checkout hook is detected on PR, then setup.py tries to append or update the relevant part.
+To prevent unwanted hook generation or update you can create the empty file ``.hook_ignore`` in source directory (same level as setup.py).